 Prior to submitting an application, you must contact local zoning authorities to see if operating a group home is allowed in a your neighborhood.

 Step I - You must read the Licensing Rules for Family and Group Child Care Homes and the Child Care Organizations Act (1973 PA 116) prior to submitting your online application .
 Upon receipt of your application, a rule book and the Child Care Organizations Act will be sent to you.

 Internet Explorer is required to complete the online application.

-Note: You must have a credit card or a personal checking account to pay the fee online (Discover or American Express Cards are not accepted).
+Note: You must have a credit card or a debit card to pay the fee online (Discover or American Express Cards are not accepted).
 If you do not have one of these, click here.